VoteCast: Michigan voters say nation headed wrong way

 A majority of voters casting midterm election ballots in Michigan said the country is headed in the wrong direction, according to a wide-ranging survey of the American electorate.

-Here's a snapshot of who voted and why in Michigan, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 135,000 voters and nonvoters _ including 3,872 voters and 644 nonvoters in the state of Michigan _ conducted for The Associated Press by NORC at the University of Chicago.
+Here's a snapshot of who voted and why in Michigan, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 138,000 voters and nonvoters — including 3,942 voters and 649 nonvoters in the state of Michigan — conducted for The Associated Press by NORC at the University of Chicago.

 TOP ISSUE: HEALTH CARE